Tummy Tuck Chicago

 After surgery do I have to wear a binder?

 Dr. Makhlouf recommends patients use some support for 6 weeks after surgery.
-Early on the support keeps the skin against the abdominal wall muscles and helps in reattaching the skin to the muscles and minimizes seroma formation.
+Early on, the support keeps the skin against the abdominal wall muscles and helps in reattaching the skin to the muscles and minimizes seroma formation.
 Later on the patients become more mobile the role of the “binder” is supports the muscles and help with the swelling.
 I place a garment at the end of the surgical procedure.
 At two weeks, I recommend the patient use a girdle of their choice.
 The garment needs to be tight and secured from above and below so as not to roll.
 An ace wrap is not good, it will roll and create bands of tightness that may result in creases in the skin and deter from a good surgical result.

 Patients are able to return to exercise and sexual activity three weeks after surgery.
 Exercises for the abdoment such as sit-ups and crunches are allowed at six weeks.
-Again, Dr. Makhlouf recommends patients us their compression garments.
+Again, Dr. Makhlouf recommends patients use their compression garments.

 How many visits will I need?

 Dr. Makhlouf sees patients frequently after surgery.
 At 3 to 5 days post op, one week, one month, 3 months, 6 months, and one year.
 One of the biggest concerns after abdominoplasty is clots in the legs and pulmonary emboli.
 You should be aware of the symptoms and be able to get medical care expeditiously.
-The chances of having one decrease as the post op days go by.
+The chances of having one decreases as the post op days go by.
 This is why it is recommended that all patients stay within reach of our office for the first few days.